Product Range introduction

 Another advantage of the Astaara Range of products is that our solid thin conical stainless-steel pointer is completely concealed, and that unlike the needle used in all current leak test methods, it cannot come in contact with anybody and cause harm accidentally.

-B/ Second group: bench-top leak detector AlphaLab and bench-top O2 analyser and leak detector GammaLab.
+1/ Bench-top leak detector AlphaLab and bench-top O2 analyser and leak detector GammaLab.

 AlphaLab & GammaLab are bench-top instruments, and have the same look but different features.

-The AlphaLab performs a leak test, and the GammaLab executes O2 measurement followed by a leak test.
 Both instruments are manually operated, and are particularly adapted to be used in laboratories and R & D departments.
 All data is available in real time.

 Lean more about the AlphaLab